SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 * Fix respeaker on #5
 * Finish upgrading V1 pea
 * Tiny Bluetooth LED string light or something
+* The service isn't pulling latest
+* Have to be able to shut down with command
+* Create mother pea activity

 * Need another PicoVoice account? ash.eldritch was disabled, but it seems to still be working?
 *	LEDs in Bluetooth speaker Pea (El wire?)